-- they are a director or employee of the co. or a related co. - they are a substantial shareholder (interested in >5% of the issued voting share capital) in the co. or a related co. - their position may reasonably be expected to give them access to inside information due to: - a professional or business relationship between: - i) the person (or their employer, a co. of which they are a director, or a firm of which they are a partner) + - ii) that co., a related co., or an officer or substantial shareholder of either co.
-OR - the person being a director, employee or partner of a substantial shareholder of the corporation or a related corporation
+- a director or employee of the co. or a related co. - a substantial shareholder in the co. or a related co. - their position may reasonably be expected to give them access to inside information due to a professional or business relationship between: - i) the person and that co., a related co., an officer or substantial shareholder of either co; or - ii) the person being a director, employee or partner of a substantial shareholder of the corporation or a related corporation